Read time :

 HubSpot content analytics

-Semrush, Ahrefs and SEO tools
+Semrush, Ahrefs, and SEO/AI-visibility tools

-Heeet’s CRM-native analytics platform
+CRM-native analytics platforms

 Solutions that embed analytics directly inside Salesforce or HubSpot keep data in one place and enable revenue attribution without exporting to external tools.
 CRM-native platforms eliminate the “which number is right?” debates that plague teams using multiple disconnected platforms.

-Heeet installs as a native Salesforce or HubSpot package with cookieless JavaScript tracking.
+Heeet, for example, installs as a native Salesforce or HubSpot package with cookieless JavaScript tracking.
 Implementation takes hours, not months.
-It tracks multi-touch attribution across all marketing channels (paid ads, organic content, events, webinars), connects every touchpoint to pipeline and closed revenue, and delivers pre-built dashboards showing ROI, CAC, and CPL by channel and content asset.
+It tracks multi-touch attribution across all marketing channels (paid ads, organic content, events, webinars, and AI-sourced visits), connects every touchpoint to pipeline and closed revenue, and delivers pre-built dashboards showing ROI, CAC, and CPL by channel and content asset.
+Because the data lives natively inside the CRM, there’s no security concern about data leaving your environment and no conflicting numbers between platforms.

 How to build a content marketing performance analytics dashboard